Finding the right Massage Therapist can be hard.

-They are additionally great at providing a therapeutic benefit - both aiding in soothing the nervous system and increasing blow flow to muscle tissues.
-I've long since lost count of how many clients truly love slipping into the comfort of a heated table - even in warmer months, it's a great way to start the massage session.
+They are additionally great at providing a therapeutic benefit - both aiding in soothing the nervous system and warming up muscle tissues.

 And once more, they can be gross if not properly protected with a barrier.
-There are a few models out there that are machine washable, but it is unlikely a massage therapist is going to have multiple pads so they can wash them between appointments.
+There are a few models out there that are machine washable, but it is unlikely a massage therapist is going to have multiple pads so they can wash each one after each use.

 And now we finally get to the table itself.
 As with any professional equipment, there's plenty of variances.
 Size, pad quality, weight capacity, height, and adjust-ability are the major factors that can really impact your massage therapy session.